Isaiah Leo Sharfman

 Isaiah Leo Sharfman (February 19, 1886, Polonne, Russian Empire – September 9, 1969, Washington, D.C.) was an American economist.
 He was a professor at the University of Michigan from 1914 to 1955 and served as the president of the American Economic Association in 1945.

 Early life and education

 Sharfman was born into a Jewish family in the Russian Empire and came to the United States in 1894.
-He attended Boston Latin School and Harvard University, graduating with an B. A. in 1907 and LL.B. in 1910.
+He attended Boston Latin School and Harvard University, graduating with a B. A. in 1907 and LL.B. in 1910.
 He was an assistant in economics at Harvard College while studying for his degree in law.

 Career

 After graduating from Harvard Law School Sharfman took up a professorship for law and political science at the Imperial Pei-Yang University in China.
 He returned to the United States after two years and briefly worked as the Chief Investigator for the Department on Regulation of Interstate and Municipal Utilities for the National Civic Federation of New York.
 He joined the faulty of the University of Michigan as a lecturer in political economy and instructor in contracts the same year, standing in for Jerome C. Knowlton.
 He was promoted to professor in 1914 and Henry Carter Adams University Professor in 1947, serving as the chairman of the department from 1928 to 1955.

 Sharfman was president of the American Economic Association for 1945.